Las Vegas Traffic Ticket Lawyer

 The Las Vegas traffic ticket lawyer at Adras & Altig, Attorneys at Law can help you assess your legal options and outline a strategy for fighting the violations you’re accused of.
 We may be able to have the traffic charges against you reduced or dropped.
 And if necessary, we can present your side of the story to the court with the goal of avoiding severe penalties.

 The police almost never have all the facts when they arrest a driver or issue Las Vegas traffic tickets.
-Our dedicated traffic ticket lawyers in Las Vegas have more than 30 years of combined experience saving Nevada residents and visitors from the fines and jail sentences regularly imposed on those who go to court without proper representation.
+Our dedicated Las Vegas traffic ticket lawyers have more than 30 years of combined experience saving Nevada residents and visitors from the fines and jail sentences regularly imposed on those who go to court without proper representation.

 Call today and schedule a free consultation to discuss your traffic ticket or arrest for a moving violation with an understanding Las Vegas traffic attorney from Adras and Altig, Attorneys at Law.